 Don't miss People Only Die of Love in Movies, the new collection of film writing by Jim Ridley edited by Steven Haruch.
-Jim was an award winning film critic and astute chronicler of music, art, and politics in Nashville and his passing in April 2016 left the community he championed heartbroken.
+Jim was an award winning film critic and astute chronicler of Nashville and his passing in April 2016 left the community he championed heartbroken.
 Though Jim often said it was an honor to write about Nashville, the honor was ours.
 Jim's essay on Jacques Demy's The Umbrellas of Cherbourg sums up our feelings of admiration and gratitude we feel to have known his friendship and support.

 "When I watch it now, it reminds me of the doorjamb in my grandmother’s house with my height marked in pencil over the years, or the dresser with my own children’s measurements notched along the edge.
 In it I see the person I was and the person I turned out to be, but the object itself will always be the same.
 It will wait, forever."